 - Use Charts and Graphs – adopt the visual approach to display your property information and position in any transaction and discussion.
 The visual approach is far more effective than simply words and unsupported discussions.

 - Understand the Market Pressures – throughout the year the property market will change in momentum and bias.
-Be prepared to adjust to the pressures of the local property market as it swings between seller and buyer activity.
+Be prepared to adjust to the pressures of the local property market as it swings between a seller and buyer activity.

 - Practice Your Negotiation Skills – understanding the different changes in the property market throughout the year, will allow you to practice and hone your responses and negotiation skills with the parties that you serve.
 Be prepared to practice every day before you get the office.